emberjs/rfcs/text/0779-first-class-component-templates.md

 That is because the compilation output does *not* embed the template in the class' body in any way, but instead associates it *externally* to the class—but private class fields are only accessible within the body of the class itself, per the ECMAScript spec.
 While we could invest time to change the implementation to avoid this, it is not generally a problem.
 Because we do not interact with component class instances directly—only through the template layer—we do not actually *need* private class fields.

 This is a real gap, which we could address in a future RFC.
-Notably, it is *not specific to this proposal*, but applies to *all* proposals built on the current primitives.
+Notably, however, it is *not specific to this proposal*, but applies to *all* proposals built on the current primitives.

 ### Interop